 Trinity Laban celebrates and values diversity in both its student population and staff.
-Student Services will provide support to our Trans students to ensure they can be themselves while studying.
+Student Services will provide support to our Trans and non-binary students to ensure they can be themselves while studying.

 Trinity Laban have procedures in place to ensure the way a person self-identifies is respected and acknowledged.
-We encourage students to let us know if they identify as Trans, at any stage of their journey, so we can provide support and signpost advice.
+We encourage students to let us know if they identify as Trans or non-binary, at any stage of their journey, so we can provide support and signpost advice.

 What do we mean by Trans?

-We recognise that there can be differences between assigned sex and gender identity and expression.
-We will never discriminate against people on the grounds of gender identity, intersex conditions or any process of gender reassignment.
-The term ‘trans students’, includes students living with any of these identities while ‘gender identity’ covers both the fixed identity of people living in the gender of their birth and the more fluid identities of many trans people.
+We recognise that there can be differences between assigned sex, gender identity and expression.
+We will never discriminate against people on the grounds of gender identity, intersex conditions or any process of gender confirmation.
+The term ‘trans students’, can include students living with any of these identities while ‘gender identity’ covers both the fixed identity of people living in the gender of their birth and the more fluid identities of many trans people.